How will musical study benefit my child?

 How much does it cost?

-• Parent contribution varies per year and includes CD’s and books and all the Suzuki materials
+• Parent contribution is included: CD’s and books and all the Suzuki materials